vegarkarlsen/powershell-profile/README.md

 This repository containts a collections usefull scripts and configurations for windows.

 ## Download
-To download the repository make sure you are in the `$profile` folder which is usually ~/Documents/WindowsPowerShell/ and run the following command:
+To download the repository make sure you are in the `$profile` folder, which is usually found in "~/Documents/WindowsPowerShell/", and run the following command:
 ```powershell
 git clone https://github.com/vegarkarlsen/powershell-profile.git
 ```